-• medicinal products or services that are either dispensed on prescription or are available free under an NHS arrangement
+- medicinal products or services that are either dispensed on prescription or are available free under an NHS arrangement - a contract for passenger transport services for example, bus, rail or flight tickets - the supply of goods or services where prices are dependent upon fluctuations in the financial markets, which are beyond the control of the trader.
+Utility supplies of water, gas and electricity and district heating are excluded from this exemption (so the right to cancel remains) - the supply of bespoke goods that are made to the customer's specification or are personalised for example, a made-to-measure suit or pair of curtains, or a gift that has the recipient's name engraved on it.
+However, this exemption does not apply to items made to a customer's specification simply by combining stock items - for example, a computer put together from stocked parts or a car ordered from a fixed menu of items - the supply of goods that are liable to deteriorate or expire rapidly, such as a delivery of fresh flowers or meat

-- a contract for passenger transport services for example, bus, rail or flight tickets - contracts for not more than £42 - the supply of goods or services where prices are dependent upon fluctuations in the financial markets, which are beyond the control of the trader.
-Utility supplies of gas and electricity are excluded from this exemption (so the right to cancel remains) - the supply of bespoke goods that are made to the consumer's specification or are personalised for example, a made-to-measure suit or pair of curtains, or a gift that has the recipient's name engraved on it.
-This may also apply to goods supplied as part of home improvements contracts, such as double glazed windows that have been made specifically to the measurements for the customer's home rather than using stock parts.
-However, this exemption does not apply to items made to a consumer's specification simply by combining stock items for example, a standard sized window unit bought from a trade supplier, a computer put together from stocked parts or a car ordered from a fixed menu of items - the supply of goods that are liable to deteriorate or expire rapidly, such as a delivery of fresh flowers or meat - the supply of alcoholic drinks (such as vintage wines bought for investment purposes) where the following apply: - the price has been fixed by the contract - delivery can only take place after 30 days - the value is subject to market fluctuations beyond the control of the seller - contracts where the consumer has specifically requested the trader to call to carry out urgent repairs or maintenance.
+- the supply of alcoholic drinks (such as vintage wines bought for investment purposes) where the following apply: - $\circ\,$ the price has been fixed by the contract - $\circ\,$ delivery can only take place after 30 days - $\circ\,$ the value is subject to market fluctuations beyond the control of the seller - contracts where the consumer has specifically requested the trader to call to carry out urgent repairs or maintenance.
 However, this exemption does not apply to other goods or other services provided at the same time.
-An example would be a plumber who calls at a consumer's home to replace a broken immersion heater, and whilst there also offers to repair a dripping tap; this extra work, if done during the visit, would retain a cancellation right - the supply of newspapers, periodicals or magazines.
+An example would be a plumber who receives a call to replace a broken immersion heater, a price being agreed over the phone, and whilst there also offers to repair a dripping tap; this extra work, if done during the visit, would retain a cancellation right - the supply of newspapers, periodicals or magazines.
 However, subscription contracts retain a cancellation right - contracts concluded at a public auction.
-A 'public auction' is defined in the Regulations as "a method of sale where: - goods or services are offered by a trader to a consumer through a transparent, competitive bidding procedure run by an auctioneer - the consumers attend or are given the possibility to attend in person - the successful bidder is bound to purchase the goods or services" - the supply of accommodation, transport of goods, vehicle rental services, catering or services related to leisure activities if the contract provides for a specific date or period of performance for example, hotel bookings, courier services, car hire, restaurant bookings and theatre tickets for specific dates
+However, this exemption does not apply to eBay and other online auctions.
+Therefore traders selling via so-called online auction sites will have to give consumers a right to cancel and comply with all aspects of these Regulations irrespective of whether they are selling the goods by auction or through 'buy it now' offers.
+A 'public auction' is defined in the Regulations as "a method of sale where: - $\circ\,$ goods or services are offered by a trader to a consumer through a transparent, competitive bidding procedure run by an auctioneer - the consumers attend or are given the possibility to attend in person - $\circ\,$ the successful bidder is bound to purchase the goods or services" - the supply of accommodation, transport of goods, vehicle rental services, catering or services related to leisure activities if the contract provides for a specific date or period of performance for example, hotel bookings, courier services, car hire, restaurant bookings and theatre tickets for specific dates